pg2455/AudioAge/README.md

 `data_cleaning.py` converts the data to `.wav` format and deletes the `.mp3` version.

 ## Prerequisites
-The Python libraries used are in `requirements.txt` Additionally, `mlogger` used for logging the training progress in `visdom` is specifically from a particular commit.
+The Python libraries used in this project are in `requirements.txt` Additionally, the library - `mlogger` used for logging the training progress in `visdom` is from a specific commit.
 Follow these steps to install the mlogger -

 ```
 git clone https://github.com/oval-group/mlogger.git